Job Chapter Three

 Job 3:13-15

-'For now I would be lying down in peace; I would be asleep and at rest with kings and rulers of the earth, who built for themselves places now lying in ruins, with princes who had gold, who filled their houses with silver.'
+Then I would be lying still and in peace, I would have slept and been at rest, along with kings and their earthly advisers, who rebuilt ruins for themselves, or with princes who had [plenty of] gold, who filled their houses with silver.

 Job continues as he compares the rest in the grave as a dead child to the doom and gloom that he is now facing.
 He is right in the fact that, if he had died during childbirth, he would have gone to sleep and waited for the Lord.
 After Jesus died on the cross and was raised from the dead, he would have rose with Christ and gone to heaven.
 Even so, he is missing the fact that God is in control of all things and has a purpose for all of us.
 He has lost sight of the fact that God knows all things and desires what is best for us.